 The Billie Eilish celebrity doll portrays her as herself at 18 years old, an award winning American singer and songwriter.
 The Live – Los Angeles, CA version of the Billie Eilish doll is the first of her concert series and was made by Playmates Toys in 2020.
-Another Bad Guy video version of the Eilish figure was also released and is included in the museum’s collection.
+Other Bad Guy video version (2020) and Live-Cupertino, CA award version (2021) of the Eilish figures were also released and are included in the museum’s collection.

 The Live LA Billie Eilish doll comes wearing matching chartreuse yellow-green soft pajama type material shorts and t-shirt.
 The t-shirt has Billie stamped on the front chest and has a velcro opening in the back.
 The shorts have the same Billie stamped on the hem of the left leg and an elastic waste.
 No underwear.
-The legs have large green hash tag paint markings up the shin.
+The legs have large green hash tag paint markings up the shins to represent the tape Eilish used for her shin splint pain from all the jumping she does on stage.

 On the feet are matching chartreuse socks and yellow and green high top sneakers.
 They are both easily removable.
 A soft plastic silver necklace comes as an accessory along with a black plastic hand microphone.